Another US congressional delegation in Taiwan amid tensions - KTVZ

 Another US congressional delegation in Taiwan amid tensions

-TAIPEI, Taiwan (AP) — Another U.S. congressional delegation is visiting Taiwan as tensions remain high with China over its claims to the self-governed island.
-A steady stream of U.S. visitors have come to the island and met with Taiwanese officials since U.S. House Speaker Nancy Pelosi visited in early August.
-Since then, China has stepped up its military harassment of Taiwan, sending warships, warplanes and even drones towards the island on a daily basis.
+TAIPEI, Taiwan (AP) — Another U.S. congressional delegation is visiting Taiwan as tensions with China remain high over its claims to the self-governed island.
+A steady stream of U.S. visitors has come to the island and met with Taiwanese officials since U.S. House Speaker Nancy Pelosi visited in early August.
+China in response has stepped up its military harassment, sending warships, warplanes and even drones towards the island on a daily basis.
 The latest delegation expects to meet with Taiwan’s President Tsai Ing-wen on Thursday.
 It is led by Florida Democrat Stephanie Murphy, who is among lawmakers who introduced a bill that would allow the U.S. to lend weapons to support Taiwan.